kakwa/puppet-samba/README.md

 ## Release Notes

+0.6.0:
+ * add support for Ubuntu
+ * fix for puppet 4

 0.5.0:
  * add optional parameter joinou in class classic to specify the OU in AD where the samba server must be declared
  * add optional parameter strictrealm to enable/disable strict realm check